 If you are after changes in your small business, don’t try to force them by employing a new manufacturing software system.
-Many company owners decide to kick start some major changes and reorganize the whole business using manufacturing software to trigger the whole process.
-They wish to alter the old ways of data collection, order registration, all production procedures.
+Many company owners decide to kick start some significant changes and reorganise the whole business using manufacturing software to trigger the entire process.
+They wish to alter the old ways of data collection, order registration, and all production procedures.
 This approach won’t work because it is challenging to work on two independent projects simultaneously.
-As a result, there are too many changing ideas on how the product should be organized and the new manufacturing software system fails to catch up with them.
+As a result, there are too many changing ideas on how the product should be organised and the new manufacturing software system fails to catch up with them.
 People become more and more confused and stressed, and the prospect of working with a new program is daunting.
 Everybody feels discouraged even before they start using the system.
 It is better to take your old corkboard with a production schedule or the notebook where the orders are noted and try to translate these simple processes into your new manufacturing software.
-Let the data become digitized so that you can see all correlations on your computer.
+Let the data become digitised to see all correlations on your computer.
 Try planning things online, and then when your database is ready, you can start to think about improvements and more advanced options.

 4. Find the right balance

-When you introduce a manufacturing software system it is tempting to start collecting all data possible.
+When you introduce a manufacturing software system, it is tempting to start collecting all data possible.
 Especially when you picture the old paper orders and notebook or handwritten scribbles.
-Many clients want to collect all information possible: every screw used, a splash of paint, a minute of overtime, etc. If you do that you are on the right track to implementation failure.
+Many clients want to collect all information possible: every screw used, a splash of paint, a minute of overtime, etc. Unfortunately, you are on the right track to implementation failure if you do that.
 Why?

-- If you are not used to analysing and collecting information because you haven’t used any software system before, you are in for a big surprise: a “gigantic” excel file will be for sure overwhelming.
+- Suppose you are not used to analysing and collecting information because you haven’t used any software system before.
+In that case, you are in for a big surprise: a “gigantic” excel file will be overwhelming.
 Your initial reaction: “I don’t understand a thing”.
-It is much better to limit the number of things monitored, so the reports become clear: to make a product there were 3 operations with a total time of 14hrs.
-This is something you can compare with your calculation (it is supposed to take 10hrs).
+It is much better to limit the number of things monitored so the reports become clear: to make a product, there were three operations with a total of 14hrs.
+You can compare this with your calculation (it is supposed to take 10hrs).
 The conclusion is simple: the technology might be wrong.

-There are software producers which promise a pie in the sky: a manufacturing software system that will integrate different modules: inventory, accounting, scheduling, orders, etc. don’t be lured by such promises.
-Unfortunately, the majority of ERP systems offered for small companies are extensive, large solutions with massive accounting and inventory modules, but only peripheral production scheduling features.
+There are software producers which promise a pie in the sky: a manufacturing software system that will integrate different modules: inventory, accounting, scheduling, orders, etc., don’t be lured by such promises.
+Unfortunately, the majority of ERP systems offered for small companies are extensive, large solutions with massive accounting and inventory modules but only peripheral production scheduling features.
 It won’t work in a small manufacturing business.
 On the contrary, Prodio is typically dedicated to managing production and shows you exactly which orders are due and what is being produced.
-The large ERP systems are more for keeping track of each element used for producing goods, accounting for inventory, calculate the cost, monitor thousands of unimportant details.
-The production model is added as an extra feature, to attract small businesses, but it is not what they are looking for.
-When you implement such a sophisticated ERP system, you will end up working as an accountant in your company for at least a few months.
+The large ERP systems are more for keeping track of each element used for making goods, accounting for inventory, calculating the cost, monitor thousands of unimportant details.
+The production model is added as an extra feature to attract small businesses, but it is not what they want.
+When you implement such a sophisticated ERP system, you will work as an accountant in your company for at least a few months.
 You will have to adjust your business to the system, not the opposite.
-When you finally start to register production there will be so many limitations (resulting from the accounting and inventory requirements), that you will feel tired just looking at it, not to mention the lack of flexibility and ability to adjust to rapidly changing conditions.
+When you finally start registering production, there will be so many limitations (resulting from the accounting and inventory requirements) that you will feel tired just looking at it, not to mention the lack of flexibility and ability to adjust to rapidly changing conditions.

 Prodio offers you an alternative: you can start to plan your production straight away and later make decisions about which data is worth exporting to external accounting programs.

-Remember that first and foremost there is no time like today and if you want to implement a new manufacturing software system it is better to start from something simple.
+Remember that, first and foremost, there is no time like today, and if you want to implement a new manufacturing software system, it is better to start from something simple.
 Hours spent on consultations and listening to “good advisors” will stop you from implementing a great solution.
-It is better to start doing something, introduce a simple solution and then if the need arises, search for more advanced options.
+Instead, it is better to start doing something, introduce a simple solution, and then search for more advanced options if the need arises.
 But try today, not tomorrow.